tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 <li>If your QNAP firmware is configured to use DHCP (the default
 configuration from QNAP), Debian installer will try to acquire an IP address with DHCP.
 If you have not initialized your QNAP firmware with QFinder, DHCP will be used.
-You can use the MAC address of your TS-41x to tell your DHCP server to give out a specific IP address to your machine.</li>
+You can use the MAC address of your QNAP device to tell your DHCP server to give out a specific IP address to your machine.</li>

 <li>If you configured a static address in your QNAP firmware, this